Frederick of Antioch: Count in the kingdom of Sicily

 By February 1252, Frederick had joined his half-brother and father's heir, Conrad IV, in southern Italy.
-At a meet of the court in Foggia, Conrad confirmed Frederick's possession of the county of Albe and conferred on him those of Celano and Loreto Aprutino.
+At a meeting of the court in Foggia, Conrad confirmed Frederick's possession of the county of Albe and conferred on him those of Celano and Loreto Aprutino.
 Together Albe and Celano had once formed the county of the Marsi.
 Neither of these new acquisitions, however, were in Conrad's hands at the time.
 In 1247, Pope Innocent had restored Count Thomas of Celano and his son Roger to the lands the emperor had confiscated from them, and after the latter's death in 1250 they re-occupied them.
 Loreto Aprutino had been bestowed by the emperor on Count Thomas II of Aquino, but the latter went over to the Guelf side after Pope Innocent confirmed his possessions in June 1251.
 At Foggia, Conrad declared Loreto forfeit and transferred it to Frederick.
 Beginning in the summer of 1252, Frederick, with the help of Gualtiero di Manoppello, re-conquered the counties of Loreto and Celano.
 The castle of Loreto was the last fortress to fall (1253).

 Conrad increasingly distrusted Frederick because of the latter's strong connections to the Lancia family: his son was married to Beatrice, whose father Galvano was long associated with Frederick in Tuscany.
 In 1253, perhaps fearing a Lancia coup to seize the Kingdom of Sicily, Conrad stripped his illegitimate half-brother Manfredi Lancia of all his fiefs save the Principality of Taranto.
 Frederick and Galvano hired two Genoese ships at Tropea and embarked with their retinues to leave the kingdom.